-At Florida Regenerative Medicine we use your own Stem Cells and Platelet Rich Plasma in order to promote regeneration of damaged Glenoid Labrum tissue.
+At Florida Center for Regenerative Medicine we use your own Stem Cells and Platelet Rich Plasma in order to promote regeneration of damaged Glenoid Labrum tissue.
 Please click the link and discover how stem cell therapy for labrum tears is a viable treatment option and a popular alternative to labrum surgery.

 Stem Cell Therapy for Acromio-Clavicular Joint Injury and Pain